North Coast (Oregon Border to Point Arena)

-Although commonly called “black cod”, this fish is not related to cod family, it is one of only two species in its own family.
+Although commonly called “black cod”, this fish is not actually in the cod family, it is one of only two species in its own family!

-While only recently gaining popularity, sablefish has been harvested by U.S. and Canadian fishermen have been harvesting this sablefish since the late 1800’s
+While only recently gaining popularity, sablefish has been harvested by U.S. and Canadian fishermen since the late 1800’s.

 - Can grow up to 1 m (3 ft) and weigh up to 25 kg (55 lb).

 - Found along the northeastern Pacific Ocean from northern Mexico to Alaska, but is most commonly found in Alaska.

-- Some known to live 90 years or more
+- Some individuals are known to live 90 years or more.

-- Reproduces March – April in Alaska; January – March in California to British Columbia
+- Reproduces from March – April in Alaska; January – March in California to British Columbia.

-- Juveniles remain inshore until age 2 and begin to migrate to deeper water
+- Juveniles remain inshore until 2 years of age and begin to migrate to deeper water.

 - Smaller juvenile fish live near the surface close to the coast.

-- Primarily fixed gear (baited longlines & baited traps) [5, 7], where traps are submerged ~0.5 mile deep and emptied after 3-4 days
+- Primarily caught by fixed gear (baited longlines & baited traps) [2,6], where traps are submerged ~0.5 mile deep and emptied after 3-4 days.

-- Occasionally bottom trawls , which are used for various deepwater species
+- Occasionally caught with bottom trawls , which are used for various deepwater species.

 Status of the fishery